 Hiatal hernias: A common cause of GERD

-The source of Darlene’s constant discomfort — a very large hiatal hernia — was discovered on a computed tomography scan by Giovanni Infusino, MD, a pulmonologist at Francisan Health Crown Point.
+The source of Darlene’s constant discomfort — a very large hiatal hernia — was discovered on a computed tomography scan by Giovanni Infusino, MD, a pulmonologist at Franciscan Health Crown Point.
 Infusino referred Darlene to Nicole Geissen, DO, a RUSH thoracic surgeon offering services at Franciscan Health Dyer and Munster.

 “A hiatal hernia occurs when the gap in the diaphragm, a muscle that separates the chest from the abdominal cavity, known as the hiatus, enlarges,” Geissen explains.
 “When that passageway widens, part of the stomach, the entire stomach and even other organs can enter the chest.”
 According to Geissen, this process happens over time and is worsened by increased pressure in the abdomen, causes of which include weight gain, pregnancy and constipation.